Disney Movie Magic

 Disney Movie Magic is a nighttime projection mapping show that debuted at Disney's Hollywood Studios, Walt Disney World on May 26, 2017.
 It is projected onto the façade of the park's Chinese Theater (Mickey and Minnie's Runaway Railway).
 It features the live-action films from Walt Disney Studios.
-The show was temporarily replaced by a new show, Wonderful World of Animation as part of its 30th anniversary celebration.
+The show was temporarily replaced by a new show, Wonderful World of Animation, as part of the park's 30th anniversary celebration.

-The show was originally supposed to return for a 2020 limited run on March 13, which would have included a brand new sequence to coincide with the theatrical release of Mulan, but it instead remained closed due to the coronavirus outbreaks.
+Disney Movie Magic was originally supposed to return for a 2020 limited run on March 13, which would have included a brand new sequence to coincide with the theatrical release of Mulan, but it instead remained closed due to the coronavirus outbreaks.
 An updated version of the show returned in November 2021 as part of Walt Disney World's 50th anniversary celebration, running alongside Wonderful World of Animation.